Newsweek: Founding and early years (1933–1961)

-Journalist Samuel T. Williamson served as the first editor-in-chief of News-Week.
+Journalist Samuel T. Williamson was the first editor-in-chief of News-Week.
 The first issue of the magazine was dated February 17, 1933.
 Seven photographs from the week's news were printed on the first issue's cover.
 In 1937, News-Week merged with the weekly journal Today, which had been founded in 1932 by future New York Governor and diplomat W. Averell Harriman and Vincent Astor of the prominent Astor family.
 As a result of the deal, Harriman and Astor provided $600,000 in venture capital funds, and Vincent Astor became both the chairman of the board and its principal stockholder between 1937 and his death in 1959.

 In 1937, Malcolm Muir took over as president and editor-in-chief.
 He changed the name of the magazine to Newsweek, emphasized interpretive stories, introduced signed columns, and launched international editions.

 Under Post ownership (1961–2010)

 The magazine was purchased by The Washington Post Company in 1961.
 Osborn Elliott was named editor of Newsweek in 1961 and became the editor-in-chief in 1969.